For Authors|For Editors|For Reviewers

 Special Issue submissions are peer-reviewed and published following “The Discovery Medicine Editorial Process”.

-The Guest Editor(s) can select one of the following actions in response to a submission: accept, reject, ask author for minor/major revision, or ask for an additional reviewer after the peer review process.
+The Guest Editor(s) can select one of the following actions in response to a submission: accept, reject, ask the author for minor/major revision, or ask for an additional reviewer after the peer-review process.
 When making an editorial decision, you are expected to verify:

 Pre-Check